-When designing a kitchen it is important to start thinking early about how to plan kitchen lighting.
+It is important to start thinking about how to plan kitchen lighting as early as possible in your kitchen design process.
 The kitchen is the ultimate multi-tasking room in the home – a space to prepare food, entertain, and work from home.
-The right lighting should allow the kitchen to flow seamlessly through each of these roles.
+The right kitchen lighting layout should allow the kitchen to flow seamlessly through each of these roles.

-A good lighting scheme will offer different levels of brightness and be able to alter the mood and feel of the room.
-It can make a space feel larger or cosier with a combination of well-placed task and mood lighting
+A good kitchen lighting scheme will offer different levels of brightness and be able to alter the mood and feel of the room.
+It can make a space feel larger or cozier with a combination of well-placed task and mood lighting.

 'Lighting is an extremely important element of a kitchen's design,' explains Daniel Bowler, Director of Eggersmann UK.
 'Yet it is often something that gets left until last.
 Including it as part of the early planning process if you are redesigning your kitchen will give a much more effective result.'

-When planning, start with task lighting.
+When planning kitchen lighting, always start with task lighting.
 'The first thing to consider is where in the kitchen needs to be particularly well lit,' explains Daniel Bowler.
-Most working areas such as worktops and the cooker will need to be fitted with functional task lighting.
+Most working areas such as countertops and the cooker will need to be fitted with functional task lighting.

 After establishing this foundation, think about how you want the kitchen to look when you are not cooking.
 When planning your ambient lighting consider how much natural light there is in the kitchen, and the mood you want to create.
 For multi-functional kitchens, it is worth considering dimmer switches to alter the brightness.